AdaCore/spark2014/docs/lrm/source/packages.rst

    side effects.
 To reconcile this discrepancy, a name denoting an external input shall only occur in the following contexts:

-   * as the [right hand side] expression of an assignment statement;
+   * as the [right hand side] expression of an assignment statement; or

-   * as the expression of an initialization expression of an object declaration that is not specified as volatile;
+   * as the expression of an initialization expression of an object declaration that is not specified as volatile; or

    * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or